hydroper-jet/lang/spec/1.0/source/src/overview/compilation.md

 ## String encoding

-The String data type uses an implementation-defined encoding and is supported by a CharIndex data type representing a string index into it.
-CharIndex holds the original string and the integer index.
-CharIndex defines a `next()` method that walks Unicode Scalar Values in the encoded string, returning the final CharIndex.
-The zero literal (`0`) implicitly converts to CharIndex.
+The String data type uses an implementation-defined encoding and is supported by a *CharIndex* data type representing an index into it.

 The following variable `x` is a string ranging from the second character to the end of another string: